ferueda/go-whoop/README.md

 cycles, _ := client.Cycle.ListAll(ctx, nil)

 ```
-Some API methods have optional parameters that can be passed.
+Some API methods have optional parameters that can be passed to filter results by dates.
 For example:
 ```go
 client := whoop.NewClient(nil)
 ctx := context.Background()

 // list all cycles for the authenticated user in the last 36 hours params := whoop.RequestParams{Start: time.Now().Add(time.Hour * -36)}